openstack-archive/networking-nec/doc/source/openflow/installation.rst

 Requirements
 ============

-OpenFlow controller is required to make NEC OepnFlow plugin work.
+OpenFlow controller is required to make NEC OpenFlow plugin work.
 A controller needs to support REST API available at `Sliceable Network Management API`_.

 The following controllers are available: